 A refreshed Brave Shields panel for desktop

 Shields are an integral part of how Brave protects your privacy.
-Shields block the ads & trackers, cookies, fingerprinting, and other tracking techniques that allow you to be identified and followed online.
+Shields help block the ads, cookies, fingerprinting, and other tracking techniques that allow you to be tracked online.
 And Shields work out-of-the-box: there’s no extra download, no settings to configure.
 With Brave, you just download and browse.
 Privately.

 Release 1.38 brings a refresh of the Brave Shields design, making it even easier to use.
 The redesign also makes it more intuitive to adjust Shields settings if Brave’s protections stopped a page from loading as expected.

 With Shields you can see all the privacy threats that Brave blocked.
 Just click / tap the in the address bar on any page you visit.

 De-AMP-ing pages to add more protections against Google